Automattic/git-conceal/SECURITY.md

 ## Deterministic Encryption: Security Implications

-`git-conceal` uses **deterministic encryption** (same plaintext → same ciphertext) which is necessary for git's content-addressable storage to work efficiently.
+`git-conceal` uses **deterministic encryption** (same plaintext → same ciphertext) which is necessary for Git's content-addressable storage to work efficiently.

 This design choice has some small security implications that is worth being aware of, even though that shouldn't cause any concerns in the context in which `git-conceal` is used in practice.